verdaccio/verdaccio/website/translated_docs/zh-CN/auth.md

 ## 默认 htpasswd

 In order to simplify the setup, `verdaccio` uses a plugin based on `htpasswd`.
 Since version v3.0.x the `verdaccio-htpasswd` plugin is used by default.
+Since version v3.0.x the `verdaccio-htpasswd` plugin is used by default.

 ```yaml
 auth: